-4.7 USB Micro (OTG)
+4.6 USB Micro (OTG)

-The USB OTG port is the primary port for connecting a PC to SatLink 3.
-The USB port is a micro-B and compatible with a standard micro-B to Type-A male USB cable that works with most PC's.
-The primary use of the connection is to allow the PC to setup, maintain, and troubleshoot SatLink 3.
-The PC will typically run LinkComm software which will allow the user complete control over SatLink 3 subject to the password protection in SatLink 3.
+The USB OTG port is the primary port for connecting to a PC.
+The USB port is a micro-B and compatible with a standard micro-B to Type A male USB cable that works with most PC's.
+The primary use of the connection is to allow the PC to setup, maintain and troubleshoot the unit.
+The PC will typically run LinkComm software to configure the unit.

-4.8 USB Host
+4.7 USB Host

-The USB Host connection provides a simple way to download data from a SatLink 3 or update the firmware in the unit using a USB flash drive (aka USB thumb drive).
+The USB Host connection provides a simple way to download sensor data or update the firmware in the unit using a USB flash drive (aka USB thumb drive).
 Plugging in a flash drive will automatically download all logged data since the last download and store the log on the flash drive.
 It will also store station setup and status on the flash drive.

-It is possible to change station setup, upgrade SatLink 3 firmware, and execute a batch file via a flash drive.
-Please see section USB THUMB DRIVE for details.
+It is possible to change station setup, upgrade firmware, and execute a batch file via a flash drive.
+For details, please see section 7.15-USB THUMB DRIVE (FLASH DRIVE) OPERATION.